Living in Mebane, NC: What Buyers Should Know

 Is Mebane, NC a good place to live?

-Is Mebane good for families?
+Is Mebane good for commuters?

 How far is Mebane from Durham and Chapel Hill?